 I have also developed a Bayesian state-space model to estimate survival probabilities for larval stages of arthropods, including monarch butterflies.
-A paper describing this model and its application to monarch butterflies is in review at Biometrics.
+A paper describing this model and its application to monarch butterflies is in review.

 In 2015 I completed my PhD in Wildlife Ecology in the Department of Natural Resource Ecology and Management at Iowa State University.
 My research was on herpetological fauna as indicators for use in wetland restoration of the Missouri River floodplain.
 From 2005 to 2009 I worked for the U.S. Fish and Wildlife Service (USFWS) in Carslbad, CA where I learned how the Endangered Species Act works on the ground.
 I was involved in studies of monitoring flat-tailed horned lizards, coastal cactus wren, Coachella Valley fringe-toed lizards, Laguna Mountains skipper, and other species.
 Previous to working for USFWS, I completed my M.S. degree at Colorado State University on monitoring methods for flat-tailed horned lizards (mark-recapture, distance sampling, occupancy estimation) and manipulative experimentation to evaluate effects of off-highway vehicles.

 Grant, T.J., D.T.T.
 Flockhart, T.R.
 Blader, R.L.
 Hellmich, G.M.
 Pitman, D.R.
 Norris, and S.P.
 Bradbury.
 Submitted.
 Using stage-structured field counts to estimate larval survival probabilities in arthropods: An example using monarch butterflies (Danaus plexippus).

 Grant, T.J., D.L.
 Otis, and R.R.
 Koford.
 Accepted.
 Toward more informed amphibian conservation based on multiple life stage survey designs.
 Journal of Herpetology.